ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

 #.
 Log into your GitHub account.
 #.
 Fork the `ansible-collections/community.hashi_vault repository <https://github.com/ansible-collections/community.hashi_vault>`_ by clicking the **Fork** button in the upper right corner.
 This will create a fork in your own account.
 #.
 Clone the repository locally, following `the example instructions here <https://docs.ansible.com/ansible/devel/dev_guide/developing_collections_contributing.html>`_ (but replace ``general`` with ``hashi_vault``). **Pay special attention to the path structure.**
 #.
-As mentioned on that page, commit your changes to a branch, push them to your fork, and create a pull request (GitHub will automatically prompt you to do do when you look at your repository).
+As mentioned on that page, commit your changes to a branch, push them to your fork, and create a pull request (GitHub will automatically prompt you to do so when you look at your repository).
 #. `See the guidance on Changelogs <https://docs.ansible.com/ansible/latest/community/development_process.html#changelogs>`_ and include a `changelog fragment <https://docs.ansible.com/ansible/latest/community/development_process.html#creating-a-changelog-fragment>`_ if appropriate.